-This will be Mr. Barton’s sixth year with Band for Today.
-Previously, he has experience teaching in the School District of Philadelphia and the Clarke County School District (Athens, GA).
+Mr. Barton’s is entering his seventh year with Band for Today in 2014.
+Additionally, he has some additional teaching experience in Pennsylvania and Georgia.
 Mr. Barton graduated from Millersville University (PA) in 2003 with a B.S. in music education and from Ithaca College in 2005 with a M.M. in trombone performance.

 Mr. Barton has played trombone in the Wheaton Municipal Band and freelances in the Chicagoland area.
 Previously he had the opportunity to perform at the Eastern Trombone Workshop in Washington D.C. and the International Trombone Festival (2004) at Ithaca College.
 He has had the opportunities to study with some of the finest trombone players in the country from groups like the Philadelphia Orchestra, Chicago Symphony, Rochester Philharmonic, and the Lyric Opera of Chicago Orchestra.
 His favorite composers are Gustav Mahler and Johannes Brahms.

 Outside of music, Mr. Barton’s other hobbies include riding his bike, golfing, playing fantasy sports online and traveling whenever possible.